andilippi/obs-scene-as-transition/README.md

-# Scene as Transition for OBS Studio
+# Scene as Transition plugin for OBS Studio

 A plugin for OBS Studio that will allow you to use a Scene as a Transition.